ahgroup/handelgroupwebsite/myresources/Notes_for_website.md

 # Tracking
 * Google Analytics is implemented.
 This is set up by specifying the analytics tag in params.toml

 # General notes
 I'm not using regular pages at this point.
 Instead, stand-alone pages (e.g. resources) are done using the 'blank' widget.
 That makes things consistent for the academic theme (though likely won't port easily to different themes).
-* Google Analytics is implemented.
-This is set up by specifying the analytics tag in params.toml

 # To update Academic theme
 * Find current version in themes/academic/data/academic.toml